joshhornby/joshhornby.github.io/_drafts/2025-12-03-working-with-pms.md

 ## Owning the How, Partnering on the What

-As we spoke about above, the Tech Lead owns the "how" - ensuring we build things the right way, with quality and maintainability in mind.
-However, I also see value in partnering closely with PMs on the "what" - understanding the customer needs and business goals behind features.
+The Tech Lead owns the "how" - ensuring we build things the right way, with quality and maintainability in mind.
+But stopping there is a mistake, Tech Leads also engage with the "what" - understanding customer needs and business goals behind features.
+This isn't stepping on the PM's toes.
+It's how you catch problems early and propose solutions that actually fit.

-It's not uncommon for the PM to be more junior than the Tech Lead in terms of experience.
-In these situations, I see part of the Tech Lead role as mentoring and supporting the PM to grow into their role.
-This could involve sharing best practices around prioritisation, stakeholder management, or customer research.
+This matters even more when the PM is less experienced.
+Tech Leads often have years on their PM counterparts, especially at growing companies.
+Use that.
+Share what you've learned about prioritisation, stakeholder management, or customer research.
+A stronger PM makes your life easier.

 ## Balancing Delivery and Quality